sajjadhossanshimanto/FireDM/README.md

 - Mac - Tkinter, as mentioned in "python.org" the Apple-supplied Tcl/Tk 8.5 has serious bugs that can cause application crashes.
 If you wish to use Tkinter, do not use the Apple-supplied Pythons.
 Instead, install and use a newer version of Python from python.org or a third-party distributor that supplies or links with a newer version of Tcl/Tk. <br>
 refer to [issue #113](https://github.com/firedm/FireDM/issues/113)

+- systray icon: depends on Gtk+3 and AppIndicator3 on linux, please refer to your distro guides on how to install these packages if you need systray to run properly
 ---

 # Dependencies: